kiranagisneha/counter/README.md

 # counter
-even and odd  counter program
+even and odd  counter program and prime count